Plank house: Construction

 The cedar ropes that secured the planks to the uprights and beams allowed the people to deconstruct their homes and bring their planks with them to the next location.
-These planks were neither small nor easily obtained, but they were valuable assets and, as such, they were transported with the household goods during the seasonal migrations.
-The house frames were left intact until the next season, when the people returned and reattached their traveling planks and reconstructed their home.
+These planks were neither small nor easily obtained, but they were valuable assets and, as such, they were transported with household goods during the seasonal migrations.
+The house frames were left intact until the next season when the people returned and reattached their traveling planks and reconstructed their homes.

 There were two distinct roof types found in this region.
 Both types are placed on a rectangular house that has a hearth or fire pit.
 One type consists of gabled, paired ridgepoles, vertical walls, and roof planks with an interior pit that was reached via steps.
 James Cook described the shed roof structures on Vancouver Island and around Puget Sound.
-His description is that of a cruder type of building that may have been in the adaptive stages of the house type possibly brought to the coast by the Salish people, who modified as needed with the change in location.
-These shed roof houses are the largest constructed anywhere in this region.
+His description is that of a cruder type of building that may have been in the adaptive stages of the house type possibly brought to the coast by the Salish people, who modified it as needed with the location change.
+These shed-roof houses are the largest constructed anywhere in this region.

-The articles that have been written by anthropologists describe the shed roofs as being shed type that are not consistent in description as to the roof pitch.
-One informant will state that the roof was slanted to the back of the house, and another will say it was pitched to the front, or the side of the house.
-The roof pitch was adjusted according to the direction from which the rain comes down.
+The articles that have been written by anthropologists describe the shed roofs as being shed types that are not consistent in the description of the roof pitch.
+One informant will state that the roof was slanted to the back of the house, and another will say it was pitched to the front or the side of the house.
+The roof pitch was adjusted according to the direction from which the rain came down.
 Regionally, the rain comes from the south.

 In 1778, during his third mapping voyage, James Cook described the homes he saw at Nootka Sound as not having a door.
 He described irregular openings through which the Indians passed in and out.
 The "Old Man House" had a maze "consisting of a series of parallel walls partly uncovering each other, around which the visitor had to pass."
 The maze ended in a dark area that housed the fire pit.
 One explanation for this configuration was as a defense against intruders.
 Alternately, because the lack of doors and the cedar mat room dividers did little to keep the wind and rain out, the mats may have served as windbreaks.

 Anthropologist Ronald Leroy Olson, whose subjects were the Quinault, Tlingit and Kwakiutl tribes, defines the coasts of the Pacific Northwest as the place for rectangular plank houses, from the coastal region of British Columbia to the mouth of the Copper River in Alaska, with one exception: the Athabascan Tseutsaut of the head of Portland Canal, who used temporary brush and bark lodges.
 The Alaskan people are more likely to use spruce wood, which has characteristics similar to cedar, due to the availability of that resource.
 Cedar was the material of choice for the coastal people of southwestern Canada, and Washington, Oregon, and Northern California.